MBWest/Note-Taking/Unix/Commands/find.md

 	- Find all the empty files in my home directory and run the ls -l command against each item found
 - *Example* > find -type f -name "*.html" -exec cp '{}' '{}_COPY' ';'
 	- Finds all files that end with .html.
 Then creates a copy of each using the cp command.

+## Examples

+- **find . -name 'file*.txt'** - Find all files with the pattern denoted in the 'pattern' from the current directory and all sub directories.